RylanCodes/RylanCodes/README.md

 Front-end Developer
 --------------------------

-Identified as a responsible, detail-oriented, versatile, self-motivated, and genuine person.
+I'm a trilingual web developer specializing in creating enjoyable and accessible web experiences.
+Identified as a responsible, versatile, self-motivated, and genuine person, I bring a strong work ethic and enthusiasm for coding to every project.

 * 🌍  I'm based in Trois-Rivières, Québec, Canada
 * ✉️  You can contact me at [rylancodes@gmail.com](mailto:rylancodes@gmail.com)
-* 🧠  I'm learning Typescript and Nuxt
+* 🧠  I'm learning Astro
-* 🤝  I'm open to collaborating on web development projects
+* 🤝  I'm open to collaborating on web development projects remotely
-* ⚡  I'm open to remote work and I am trilingual (English, French, Spanish)

 ### Skills